d8corp/rune-hub-dom/src/docs/pages/QuickStartPage/QuickStartPage.md

     "module": "ESNext",
     "moduleResolution": "bundler",
     "strict": true,
-    "jsx": "react-jsxdev",
+    "jsx": "react-jsx",
     "jsxImportSource": "rundom"
   },
   "include": [ "src" ]
 }
 ```

-> Make sure you add `"jsx": "react-jsxdev"` and `"jsxImportSource": "rundom"` to use JSX.
+> Make sure you add `"jsx": "react-jsx"` and `"jsxImportSource": "rundom"` to use JSX.

-## Start the Development Server
+## Development Server
 ---

 If you haven't already, fire up the development server: